 A special concert celebrating the life and music of legendary rock drummer Cozy Powell will be held on December 29 at Robin 2 in Bilston, West Midlands, England.
-All profits from the event — which will be held on what would have been Powell's 71st birthday — will be donated to Cozy's favorite charity, World Animal Protection.
+All profits from the event — which took place on what would have been Powell's 71st birthday — will be donated to Cozy's favorite charity, World Animal Protection.

 Musicians scheduled to appear:

-Cozy's original drum kit will he used throughout the night.
+Cozy's original drum kit will be used throughout the night.

 Tickets are available only at cozypowell.bigcartel.com.